Updated: May 5

 The organisers had COVID signs, they encouraged people to distance themselves, they were giving out water, gloves and masks.
 It felt very well organised and thought through.
 Each area had a representative who would give information to the crowd, keeping people informed.
 At one point the family of Mr Floyd were cheered via the medium of facebook live as they watched London's efforts through a mobile phone.
 Legal observers were present and gave out cards to support people if they got arrested.

 This lady made sure I took her picture stating she is from Nigeria and is glad that the young people had organised this protest.
 Interestingly she thought at first the Mr Floyd video was a hoax.
-She thought it would be deceiving video until she saw it.
+She thought it would be a deceiving video until she saw it.
 She was very disturbed.
-She stated the police are brutal, violent, doing too much stop and search, and did not want the UK to bring what the US police bring to their citizens (murder of people in cold blood).
+She stated the police are brutal, and violent, doing too much stop and search, and did not want the UK to bring what the US police bring to their citizens (murder of people in cold blood).

 Some of the leaders are shown here speaking to the media and to the participants awaiting the start of the march (scroll through gallery).